bitdefender/river/README.md

 # Testing River 3.0

- Currently we have implemented as a proof of concept a Generic Concolic Executor and Generalitional Search (SAGE), first open-source version, see the original paper [here](https://patricegodefroid.github.io/public_psfiles/cacm2012.pdf)) that can be found in /River3/ConcolicExecution_Generic/python.
-The ```concolic_GenerationalSearch.py``` is the recommended one to use for performance
+Currently we have implemented as a proof of concept a Generic Concolic Executor and Generalitional Search (SAGE), first open-source version, see the original paper [here](https://patricegodefroid.github.io/public_psfiles/cacm2012.pdf)) that can be found in /River3/python.
+The `concolic_GenerationalSearch2.py` is the recommended one to use for performance.

 You can test it against the crackme_xor, sage, sage2, or other programs inside program inside River3/TestPrograms.
 You are free to modify and experiment with your own code or changes however.

 ## How to build your program for testing with our tools ?
 Let's say you modify the crackme_xor.c code file and you want to compile it.
 (Note, -g and -O0 are not needed but they can help you in the process of debugging and understanding the asm code without optimizations).
 ```